MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 }
 -->

-### Using Aggregates
+### Using aggregates

-All relational databases have the ability to do aggregations over results.
-This is much preferred over doing aggregations manually, since the data is not transported over the wire, and performed very quickly.
-In this example we create and execute a query that counts the entities in a given entityset.
+All relational databases can do aggregations over results.
+This approach is preferable to manual aggregation, because the data isn't transported over the wire, and the aggregations are done very quickly.
+The following example shows how to create and run a query that counts the entities in a given entityset.

 <!---
 TODO example
 -->

-### Using Group by clauses
+### Using group by clauses

 ### Paging

-In some scenarios it is useful to be able to fetch a certain number of records after a number of records have been skipped.
-It is possible to add Take and Skip clauses to the query to accomplish this.
-In this example we will fetch the 3 most expensive products:
+In some scenarios, it's useful to be able to fetch a certain number of records after several records have been skipped.
+To achieve this result, you can add **Take** and **Skip** clauses to the query.
+The following example shows how to fetch the three most expensive products.

 ```cs
 private static async Task TakeExampleAsync(Client client)